Introducing Minnie…she’s our tiny RV trailer that we will be renovating.

 Here she is… introducing “Minnie”.
-She’s our soon to be tiny home away from home camper.
+She’s our soon to be tiny home away from home trailer.

 Yes, it’s an empty landscape trailer, with an unattractive temporary stick protector over it, but soon enough it will be ready for the road.
-I’ll explain a bit about how it came to be but I also did a little video tour so make sure you look for it at the end of the post.
+I’ll explain a bit about how it came to be but I also did a little video tour so make sure you check it out.

 The hubs and I have been talking about doing this for years and it’s finally time to get it started.
 We both grew up camping, and we even met and fell in love camping (when I was 16), so it’s fair to say that it’s our passion.

 We’ve had several trailers over the years.
 We started with a tent then moved to a popup and finally to a 31 foot trailer, but building our own has always been a dream of ours.
 The last time we had a camper was when we lived in Florida, 7 years ago, so it’s time to get back on the road.

 I know…this doesn’t actually look like a traditional camper but it will be one when we’re done with it (on the inside at least).
 We looked at a lot of different trailers, all older and used, but this seemed like the best option.

 I really wanted a cute little vintage trailer but we never found the perfect one, that was the perfect size at a good price.
 Vintage trailers are expensive ya’ll.
 Once you have them you have to gut and rebuild them.
 Not practical for us, no matter how cute they are.
 Sure, we looked at older (not cute), cheaper trailers but most were rotted out and in desperate need of a complete gut job.
 Again, not ideal.

 The hubs tried to sell me on the landscape trailer idea for years, I mean years, and his reasoning finally won out.

 - It’s a small enough size that we can pull it easily with our current car